axem-solutions/dem/docs/index.md

 ## Developing Embedded Software

 Writing software for other architectures than our host usually requires a lot of different tools.
-The tools used for a specific project can be grouped together and they form a **Development Environment**.
-To make it simpler to work with these tools, they are typically bundled together into an Integrated Development Environments.
+The software tools used for a specific project can be grouped and they form a **Development Environment**.
+To make it simpler to work with these tools, they are typically bundled together into an IDE (Integrated Development Environment).

 ## Concept

 ### :unlock: Loose coupling between tools
-One of the biggest disadvantages of IDEs, is that sometimes it is hard to use the underlying integrated tools separately.
-They might depend on the IDE or each other, so standalone usage can be difficult and the whole IDE installation is required.
+One of the biggest disadvantages of IDEs is that sometimes it is hard to use the underlying integrated tools separately.
+They might depend on the IDE itself or each other, so standalone usage can be difficult and the whole IDE installation is required.

-dem's goal is to **reduce these dependencies** and provide the possibility of standalone usage of tools for embedded developers.
+DEM's goal is to **reduce these dependencies** and provide the possibility of standalone usage.

 ### :octicons-container-24: Separated environments for the tools
 In a generic setup, the used tools can interfere with each other or the underlying host system,